 - 1.1.
-The welfare of vulnerable adults (and children, young people as detailed in the Safeguarding Children Policy) is paramount in all Intercom's operations and activities, and in all contexts.
+Intercom is committed to Safeguarding Adults in line with national legislation and relevant national and local guidelines.
+The welfare of the people we support is paramount in all Intercom's operations and activities, and in all contexts.
 Intercom staff, Trustees and volunteers will at all times absolutely prioritise the protection of the well-being of adults (and children and young people).
 Intercom also has a duty outlined in legislation to make arrangements to safeguard and promote the welfare of adults at risk of harm or abuse and also to cooperate with other agencies to protect individuals from harm and abuse. - 1.2.
-This policy should be read in conjunction with the Safeguarding Children Policy and Confidentiality Policy. - 1.3.
-The introduction of The Care Act 2014 provides a clear legal framework for how health agencies work in partnership with other public services to protect adults at risk, placing Adult Safeguarding on the same statutory footing as safeguarding children. - 1.4.
-Safeguarding means protecting a person's right to live in safety, free from abuse and neglect.
+This policy should be read in conjunction with the Safeguarding Children Policy, the Mental Capacity Act Policy and the Confidentiality Policy. - 1.3.
+The introduction of The Care Act 2014 provides a clear legal framework for how health and social care agencies work in partnership with other public services to protect adults at risk, placing Adult Safeguarding on the same statutory footing as safeguarding children. - 1.4.
+Safeguarding means protecting a person's right to live in safety, free from abuse, exploitation and neglect.
 The aims of adult safeguarding are to: - To prevent harm and reduce the risk of abuse or neglect to adults with care and support need. - To safeguard individuals in a way that supports them in making choices and having control in how they choose to live their lives. - To promote an outcomes approach in safeguarding that works for people resulting in the best experience possible. - To raise public awareness so that professionals, other staff and communities as a whole play their part in preventing, identifying and responding to abuse and neglect. - 1.5.
 The United Nations Convention on Human rights states four articles that relate to adult safeguarding.
-These identify the requirements that adults live in a safe environment, are protected from harm and enjoy personal freedom and privacy: - The right to Life - The right not to be tortured or treated in an inhuman or degrading way - The right to Liberty - The right to respect for private and family life, home and correspondence. - 1.6.
+These identify the requirements that adults live in a safe environment, are protected from harm and enjoy personal freedom and privacy: - The right to Life - The right not to be tortured or treated in an inhuman or degrading way - The right to Liberty - The right to respect for private and family life, home and correspondence.

+- 1.6.
 The Care Act 2014 states that health organisations now have a statutory duty to cooperate with Social Services in safeguarding individuals.

 - 1.7.
 The Equality Act 2010 provides protection directly and indirectly for people under the following characteristics:

 - Disability

 - Gender reassignment

 - Pregnancy and maternity

 - Race

 - Religion

 - Sex

 - Sexual orientation

 - Age

+- Civil Partnership/ Marriage

 - 1.8.
 Safeguarding our clients should always include consideration of children and young people.
 'Think Family' entails a cross generational approach to safeguarding, recognising that adults may be parents or care givers, cared for by children or young people, or they may represent a danger to children.
 It's important to also recognise that families come in different forms, for example both parents may be of the same gender.